Top attacks against M365

 1. Phishing leading to M365 account takeover –>

-Financial loss, reputational damage
+Resulting in: financial loss, reputational damage

 Likelihood: HIGH